WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Capabilities

-Once provisioned, either the consumer or provider MAY set capabilities for the trunk.
-To set capabilities, the client performs an HTTP POST to its peer's RIPP trunk URI.
+Once provisioned, either the consumer or provider sets capabilities for the trunk.
+If either side wishes to declare capabilities that are not default, it MUST establish capabilities immediately upon trunk creation.
+To do that, the client performs an HTTP POST to its peer's RIPP trunk URI.
 It MUST include the URI parameter "ripp-caps".
 The body MUST be a RIPP capabilities object as defined in Section XX.

+Once established, either side MAY update the capabilities with a fresh POST request.
+Due to race conditions, it is possible that the client may receive calls compliant to the old capabilities document for a brief interval.
+It MUST be prepared for this.

+When the trunk resource is destroyed, its associated capabilities are also destroyed.

 The RIPP capabilities document is a list of name-value pairs, which specify a capability.
 Every capability has a default, so that if no